 4. Model others who are where YOU want to be

-Tony Robbins created his multi-million dollar business to by modelling what other successful people did and then applying it to his industry.
+Celebrity life coach Tony Robbins created his multi-million dollar business to by modelling what other successful people did and then applying it to his industry.
 Who are your virtual mentors?
 What do THEY do?
 What strategies do they use?
 What personal routines or habits do they have?
-If you’re in a creative industry modelling doesn’t mean copying, though – make sure you’re still authentic to your own voice and readers.
+Remember that if you’re in a creative industry modelling doesn’t mean copying though – make sure you’re still authentic to your own voice and readers.

 5. Just ship it